27 - Dear Diary...

 *

-Can Bik made a face.
+Chan Bik made a face.
 "Don't make fun of me.
 I do try to stick with things, it's just so hard..."

 "Okay, okay.
-Have a read of this, Bik mui, see what else I should add."
+Have a read of this, Bik Mui, see what else I should add."

-"I am not," Saam Lei huffed.
+"I am not," Tsaam Lei huffed.
 "See this?"

 There was a puff of smoke and a little girl stood where the fox had been, abundant red-brown hair framing a heart-shaped face.
 The contrast between her light brown eyes and tanned skin was striking.
-She held out small hands to Zeng Baak-hap.
+She held out small hands to Cheng Baak-hap.

-"Ze ze, pick me up!"
+"Dze-dze, pick me up!"

 "Why?
 Do you like it so much?"